Amsterdam-Internships/Self-Learning-Traffic-Lights/README.md

 Data: real-world traffic flow data virtually simulated in the CityFlow Simulator.

 Contributions: revisiting the fundamental framework of Adaptive Traffic Signal Control for reinforcement learning approaches.
+This concerns the following questions:
 - State: what traffic input is necessary, without being abundant, to maximize rewards?
 - Actions: what actions does the agent have at its proposal?
 - Markov Decision Process: at what timesteps does the agent perform an action?
-- Reward: what constitutes a bad or good action?
+- Reward: what constitutes a good or bad action?

+In addition, the rule-based algorithm SOTL was extented to work in an acyclic fashion for multi-phase intersections as well as in the originally implemented two-phase setting.

 ---